zinkwazi/PHPSlideshow/README.txt

      dir /b *.jpg > pics.txt at a dos prompt in windows You will need edit this in a text editor to add the semi colon and desription.

-Q: How do I use my current template HTML file with PHPSlideshow?
-A: Copy your template HTML into a file called template.html and add any of the available PHPSlideshow tags.
+Q: Can I have a page header and a gallery title?
+A: Just like pics.txt you can use a header.txt file.
+The first line is the Title (what shows up in the Title Bar) and The
+    $continuous_loop = true;

 Following is the list of availabls tags:
+   <WINDOW_TITLE> : the title of the window from your heading.txt file (first line)
-   <SHOW_TITLE> : the slideshow title from the heading.txt file.
+   <SHOW_TITLE> : A discription or longer title from your heading.txt file (second line).
    <CURRENT_SHOW> : displays path to the current slideshow.
    <BACK> : navigation button to go back one image.
    <NEXT> : navigation button to go forward one image.